GustavoCaso/GustavoCaso.github.io/source/_posts/2017-05-28-dry-web-roda-for-rails-developers_part_i.markdown

         └── layouts
 ```

-At first the structure is quite different from what we are use to in a typical Rails app, but I will try my best to explain it.
+At first the structure is quite different from what we are used to in a typical Rails app, but I will try my best to explain it.

 First the system folder is where all the configuration lives, we can think of them as our initializers, this will be the entry point of our application.
 There are many small libraries involve for making everything work, that I can not go into detail in just one post, I will try cover all of them in a series of posts.
 ```